Romny468/FHICT_s4/Personal_project/readme.md

 Added another round of encryption before files are saved.
 Decryption also working in this version.

 ## v4
 Instead of scanning for files in the current folder (where the script is placed).
-Scan all files in homefolders.
+Scan all files in homefolder.